US and China row over 'dangerous' Hong Kong reports on diplomat | The China Post

 Hong Kong has seen two months of sometimes violent protests that were initially held in opposition to a planned extradition law but have since morphed into a broader movement wanting democratic reforms and more self-determination.

 The protests have continued on Saturday, with demonstrators occupying the arrivals hall at the international airport for a second day and marches in the inner city.
-All rallies have so far been peaceful and no flight cancelations have been reported.
+No flight cancelations have been reported.

+Police are reported to have fired tear gas at protesters in two locations across Hong Kong’s New Territories, though other marches were without incident.

 More protests are planned for Sunday, including one in the district of Sham Shui Po, where there have been violent clashes between demonstrators and police in the past.